cortex-lab/phy/docs/visualization.md

 ### Amplitude view

 This view shows the amplitude of a selection of spikes belonging to the selected clusters.
-The spike amplitudes are stored in `amplitudes.npy`.
+The amplitudes are stored in `amplitudes.npy`.

 The parameter `controller.n_spikes_amplitudes=5000`, by default, specifies the maximum number of spikes per cluster to pick for visualization in the amplitude view.